MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-use-lg-templates.md

 # Use language generation templates in your bot

 Language generation templates make it easy for bot developers to send a variety of messages and media to users.
-In the is article we will show you how to leverage LG templates to send simple text messages, cards, as well as evaluate text input from users.
+This article shows you how to leverage LG templates to send simple text messages, cards, as well as evaluate text input from users.

 ## Prerequisites